abilandz/PH8124/Lecture_9/Lecture_9.md

 (reverse-i-search)`fo': for i in {1..10}; do echo $i; done
 ```

-Press the right arrow, and the offered result from the inverse history search is copied in the terminal, and can be reused.
-If the offered result from the inverse history search is not what we wanted, we can keep pressing ```Ctrl+r``` to browse through all results which match the specified pattern.
+Press the right arrow, and the offered result from the inverse history search is copied in the terminal and can be reused.
+If the offered result from the inverse history search is not what we wanted, we can keep pressing ```Ctrl+r``` to browse through all results that match the specified pattern.

 We indicate now how we can directly re-execute any command input from the history list.
 For instance, if the command